dmbarbour/wikilon/docs/ABCRT.md

         {&trace} :: ∀v,e.(v * e)→((trashed v) * e)

 For performance, I keep trace messages in a finite trace buffer separated from normal GC.
-Trashing the argument additionally enables destructive read of the text without implicit copies.
+Trashing an argument additionally enables destructive read of text without implicit copies.
 Despite risk of losing some messages on overflow, this should cover the 99% use case easily enough.
-Even dumping 64kB should be sufficient for obtaining a useful view of what's happening within a computation.
+Even dumping 64kB should be sufficient for generating a useful debug-view of what's happening within a computation.

-The decision to trace arbitrary values is questionable.
-It certainly improves flexibility, potential extension to richer debugging methods (e.g. based on rendering or exploring a value).
-All traced values become parseable, accessible to normal manipulations and flexible rendering, etc..
-On the other hand, it is likely to hinder legibility when used for anything more than plain text and positive integers.
+The decision to trace arbitrary values is... questionable.
+It does improve flexibility of expression, enabling structured data with external rendering techniques.
+But it might hinder legibility of a plain text rendering a bit.
+Fortunately, plain text embedded in ABC should be reasonably legible.

 ### Stack Traces (Mid Priority)